GoGo Tomago: Powers and abilities

 The Go-Go Tomago battle suit is a voice-activated device that absorbs and amplifies kinetic energy, enabling its wearer to temporarily transubstantiate his or her body mass into thermochemical energy simply by uttering the trigger words "Go-Go Tomago."
 This transformation can be either partial or total.
 During a partial transformation, the wearer's body is surrounded by a half-inch thick thermochemical aura that grants the wearer limited invulnerability, flight and energy projection capabilities.
 During a total transformation, the wearer's entire body transubstantiates into a high-speed, high-impact spherical "powerball", which builds up greater speed and force with every additional ricochet impact while in motion.
 After a series of sufficiently numerous and forceful ricochets to build up power, the wearer can hurl him or herself into a given target with tremendous explosive impact.
 Go-Go Tomago is apparently unlimited by the amount of time that she can remain in the thermochemical powerball form, although her body becomes fatigued after extended periods of ricocheting at high speeds.
 She has been timed at speeds of up to 185 miles per hour.
-The Go-Go Tomago helmet is made entirely from carbon fiber and is extremely durable and lightweight.
+The Go-Go Tomago helmet is made of carbon fiber and is extremely durable and lightweight.

 Go-Go Tomago is also a skilled motorcyclist and an accomplished racer and stunt driver.
 She also has several contacts in Japan's criminal underworld, as many of her former bōsōzoku associates are unaware that she secretly serves as a member of Japan's premiere super-hero team.